 Choose Llama 4 if:

-- You have powerful GPU servers available
+- You have powerful GPU servers available (see our hardware requirements guide to compare specs)

 - You need maximum reasoning capability for complex tasks